Sonny Dykes: Early career

-Dykes began his career in the spring of 1994 as an assistant baseball coach at Monahans High School in Monahans, Texas.
+Dykes began his coaching career in the spring of 1994 as an assistant baseball coach at Monahans High School in Monahans, Texas.
 Later in 1994, Dykes switched to coaching football as the running backs coach for J. J. Pearce High School in Richardson, Texas.

 From 1995 to 1996, Dykes coached at Navarro College in Corsicana, Texas.
 In 1995, he coached the running backs as Navarro posted an 8–2 record.
 In 1996, he served as the quarterbacks and receivers coach and the passing game coordinator as Navarro finished 7–4 while reaching the Texas junior college championship game.
 At Navarro, Dykes coached Leroy Fields, who led the nation in receiving and was selected in the seventh-round of the 2000 NFL draft by the Denver Broncos.

 In 1998, Dykes served as the wide receivers coach at Northeast Louisiana.
 Under Dykes' guidance, wide receiver Marty Booker broke all of NLU's single-season and career receiving records and was named first-team All-Independent.
 Booker played in the Blue-Gray and East-West Shrine all-star games and was selected by the Chicago Bears in the third-round of the 1999 NFL draft.